message/iata/ID.md

 5. Passengers and airline crew must have a printed COVID-19 vaccination certificate showing that they were fully vaccinated.
 The certificate must be issued in both English and a local language of the country where the passenger was vaccinated.
 - This does not apply to:
 - nationals of Indonesia;
-- passengers younger than 12 years.
+- passengers younger than 12 years;
+- passengers between 12 and 17 years who are subject to a COVID-19 vaccination at their own expense at the end of quarantine.
 6. Passengers are subject to COVID-19 PCR test upon arrival and quarantine for 8 days.
 7. A completed "electronic health awareness card (e-HAC)" must be presented upon arrival.
 The card can be obtained before departure at <a href="https://inahac.kemkes.go.id/">https://inahac.kemkes.go.id/</a> or through the "Pedulilindungi" mobile app.
 8. Airline crew with a crew ID card are visa exempt if they are listed in the General Declaration and wearing uniform.